 Anyone can get started

 Developing your cardiovascular system will prove to be beneficial in many areas of your life.
 Especially when taking part in boxing and other combat sports.
 An improved fitness level means you will be able to perform at a higher level for longer.
 This allows for increased cognitive learning and physical development to take place.
-Although not essential, it is recommended to work on your cardio out of the gym, doing activities such as; swimming, running and cycling.
+Although not essential, it’s best to work on your cardio out of the gym, doing activities such as; swimming, running and cycling.

 It is important to keep both yourself and your training partners safe.
 This is why wearing gloves when training is essential.
 You’ll also find that the weight of the gloves provides an additional workout for your body.
 When looking for gloves to train in, you’ll find a variety of options regarding colour, weight and fastening.
 The vast majority of students end up going for heavier gloves 14-16oz and select velcro over lace.